 There are two types of caching relevant here: browser caching and server caching.
 Browser caching allows temporary storage of files downloaded by your browser to view a site.
 If the browser has cached content it won’t take as long to display the next time a user visits the site.
 Server caching works on the same premise, but the cached content is held on a dedicated server and then retrieved when necessary.

 Using compression techniques can really save on bandwidth (between 50 and 80 per cent using Gzip, for example) so you’d be wise to ensure that this is enabled at server level.

 Make opportunities to optimise your database(s).
 Have a look at any databases to identify whether you can make savings.
-From simple defragmentation of date and indexes, to removing unused tables or even optimising queries and creating indexes, there are many ways to optimise a slow database and it may be that’s just what you need to trim vital seconds.
+From simple defragmentation of data and indexes to removing unused tables or even optimising queries and creating indexes, there are many ways to optimise a slow database and it may be that’s just what you need to trim vital seconds.

 It is possible for other people to embed your content onto their website.
 Every time someone does this it means your server is using its resources to serve content onto someone else’s website, rather than being busy serving up your content on your website.
 And, if this sort of thing gets out of hand, your site performance is going to get hit.

-So, although reducing attention spans and webpage loading speed are big challenges for ecommerce companies in all markets, there are things that can be done to optimise the user experience to combat the problems.
+…although reducing attention spans and webpage loading speed are big challenges for e-commerce companies in all markets, there are things that can be done to optimise the user experience to combat the problems.
 Being very cognisant of the issues and the conversion optimisation techniques available is definitely a step in the direction of success.

 M Wall, “How long will you wait for a shopping website to load?”, BBC News, Business, 19 August (2016). http://www.bbc.co.uk/news/business-37100091